ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 Job Accounting Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  A node-exclusive job that runs on a compute node for one hour will be
+-  A node-exclusive job that runs on a CPU compute node for one hour will be
    charged 96 SUs (96 cores x 1 hour)
 -  A node-exclusive job that runs on an 8-way GPU node for one hour will
-   be charge 960 SUs (8 GPU x 1 hour)
+   be charged 960 SUs (8 GPUs x 1 hour)

 QOSGrpBillingMinutes
 ~~~~~~~~~~~~~~~~~~~~